Can I Install MediaWiki on My Ubuntu 22.04 LAMP Stack? Find Out Here!

 </VirtualHost>

-Now Restart Apache service
+Now Restart the Apache service

 ShellScript